-NAME NUMBER OF SECURITIES UNDERLYING OPTIONS GRANTED(#) % OF TOTAL OPTIONS GRANTED TO EMPLOYEES IN FISCAL YEAR EXERCISE PRICE (\$/SHARE) EXPIRATION DATE GRANT DATE PRESENT VALUE(\$)(2) William H. Lacy 240,000 15.1 36.4375 1/22/07 4,108,800 Curt S. Culver 200,000 12.6 36.4375 1/22/07 3,424,000 J. Michael Lauer 80,000 5.0 36.4375 1/22/07 1,369,600 Lawrence J. Pierzchalski 80,000 5.0 36.4375 1/22/07 1,369,600 James S. MacLeod 80,000 5.0 36.4375 1/22/07 1,369,600
+I ndividual Grant Grant Date Value No. % of Total Options Granted to Employees in Fiscal Exercise Price Expira- tion Grant Date Present Value(\$)(2) Exercise Name Year (\$/Share)(1) Date Price William H. Lacy 15.1 36.4375 1/22/07 4,108,800 Curt S. Culver 12.6 36.4375 1/22/07 3,424,000 J. Michael Lauer Lawrence J. 5.0 36.4375 1/22/07 1,369,600 Pierzchalski Gordon H. Steinbach 5.0 3.8 36.4375 36.4375 1/22/07 1/22/07 1,369,600 1,027,200

 - (1) All options were granted on January 22, 1997, and have a term of ten years.
 Options vest on January 22 of each of the five years following January 22, 1997, in which the Corporation's earnings per share are at least 10% more than its earnings per share for the immediately preceding fiscal year.
 The rate at which the stock options vest is equal to the percent which the Corporation's earnings per share for that year was of \$16.80, a five-year aggregate earnings target approved by the Management Development Committee in connection with the grant of the stock options.
 Any options which remain unvested on January 22, 2002, will become vested on January 22, 2006.
 The options are exercisable at \$36.4375 per share, which was the closing price of the Common Stock on the New York Stock Exchange on the date of grant.
-The options become immediately vested and exercisable upon a change in control of the Corporation, or as and to the extent determined by the Management Development Committee upon the occurrence of certain specified transactions affecting the Corporation. - (2) Grant date present values were determined under the Black-Scholes option pricing model using the following assumptions: expected stock price volatility of 0.2418; all options are exercised at the end of the ninth year of the option term; a dividend yield of 0.50%; and a risk-free rate of return of 6.60%, which was the yield on a U.S. Government Zero Coupon Bond with a maturity equal to the term of the grant.
+The options become immediately vested and exercisable upon a change in control of the Corporation, or as and to the extent determined by the Management Development Committee upon the occurrence of certain specified transactions affecting the Corporation. - (2) Grant date present values were determined under the Black-Scholes option pricing model using the following assumptions: expected stock price volatility of 0.2418; all options are exercised at the end of the ninth year of the option term; a divided yield of 0.50%; and a risk-free rate of return of 6.60%, which was the yield on a U.S. Government Zero Coupon Bond with a maturity equal to the term of the grant.
 No adjustments are made for risk of forfeiture or nontransferability.
 Determining the grant date present value by use of this model is permitted by rules of the Securities and Exchange Commission; however, use of this model does not constitute an endorsement or an acknowledgement that such model can accurately determine the value of options.
 The actual value realized from an option will be measured by the difference between the stock price and the exercise price on the date the option is exercised.